rohan-kiratsata/nativecn/README.md

 ## Installation & Usage

-You need to have nativewind installed and setup in your project to use this library.
+> Note: You need to have nativewind installed and setup in your project to use this library.

 ```bash
 # Install via npm